 The super-secret stoplight rule: If you come to a red light, after being at a full and complete stop for at least 120 seconds, you may proceed through the red light as if it were a stop sign.
 This law is found in the South Carolina Code of Laws, Section 56-5-970(c)(5).
-Be careful if you use this law, as anyone coming from other directions likely have a green light and won’t be looking out for you.
+Be careful if you use this law, as anyone coming from other directions likely has a green light and won’t be looking out for you.
 Plus, there’s a chance that a police officer sees you but disagrees with your timing of the 120 seconds.

 Can I Get a DUI on a Motorcycle in South Carolina?

 Yes.
-Don’t drink and drive a motorcycle or you are subject to criminal penalties, potential civil liability and severe personal injuries.
+Don’t drink and drive a motorcycle or you are subject to criminal penalties, potential civil liability, and severe personal injuries.
 If you find yourself charged with a DUI, schedule a consultation with a DUI attorney at Futeral & Nelson immediately.